AriFordsham/GHCWiki/status/may08.md

 We expect to release a working version of Data Parallel Haskell as part of GHC 6.10 (see below).

+## Other current activities

+- Work on the **back end** has been stalled, but John Dias started a 6-month internship in April, so expect progress on this front.

+- Thomas Schilling is doing a Google Summer of Code project to improve the **GHC API**.

+- Max Bolingbroke is doing a Google Summer of Code project to make it easy to build a **plug-in** for GHC; for example, a new optimisation or analysis pass.

 ## Release plans